Intel-bigdata/mxNetOnYARN/README.md

 6. Containers launches MXNet workers and servers, which registers to Scheduler after being launched.

+### Support for Current YARN Environment
+MXNet requires a bundle of third-part packages and dependencies, which are not normally installed in industrial environment.
+To address this issue, we introduce three solutions:

+1. **Docker Solution (Easy to Deploy and Support)** with all dependencies pre-built in images.
+2. **Native Solution (Highest Performance)** with all workers and servers running in native or JVM env.
+3. **Labeled Solution (Test or Experimental Deployment)** with all dependencies installed on some cluster nodes

+Note that Docker Solution needs minimum changes if docker ecosystem is already setup on YARN, but it needs extra resources for docker containers.
+On the other hand, Native Solution promise highest efficiency with a few modifications, but it relies on other native APIs, e.g., MXNet CPP or Scala APIs, which are not full accomplished.
+Last but not least, Labeled Solution requires minimum changes on current environment, which is suggested for test or experimental deployment, but its capability is limited by the number of labeled nodes.

 #### Docker Support

 #### Native Support (without Python)
+**Note that this part is under modification, some details may be not final.**

+#### Labeled Python nodes

 ### Serving (Inference)